jackie8tao/calc/README.md

 # calc
-A simple calculator implemented in compiler theory.
+`calc` is a simple calculator implemented in compiler theory.